BelT26/RDFC/README.md

 ## Bugs and Challenges
+The Google map API initially worked and displayed the correct location however it has recently stopped loading correctly and is displaying the message 'You must enable Billing on the Google Cloud Project'.
+When I checked the console billing is enabled and the payment is valid.
+I have had several issues lately accessing my Google account.
+If these issues persist I will eventually create a new account and link the project to it.

 I had several problems when trying to customize the standard allauth signup form and create the ClubMember model.
 Each time I ran a migration I was getting an error message.
 I tried to resolve the issue through my own research but eventually contacted tutor support with the below problem statement.

 ![Allauth Problem Statement](https://github.com/BelT26/RDFC/blob/main/club/static/club/screenshots/allauth_issues.jpg)